polincdev/SelectObjectOutliner/README.md

 ### Modes
 Works in two modes:
-1. Material mode - based on duplicated geometry and unshaded material.
-Simpler and faster, bad looking.
+1. Material mode - based on a duplicated geometry and unshaded material.
+Simpler and faster, but bad looking.
 Works with the depth.

 ![SelectObjectOutlinerMaterial](../master/img/SelectObjectOutlinerMaterial.jpg)

-2. Filter mode - based on filter.
+2. Filter mode - based on a filter.
 Nice looking.
 Slower.
 Disregards the depth.

 ![SelectObjectOutlinerFilter](../master/img/SelectObjectOutlinerFilter.jpg)